-This course uses the percent/weighted grading function in the Canvas.
+This course uses the percent/weighted grading function in Canvas.
 The assignment groups are entered in the assignments page and add up to 100%.
+The grades summary is not shown until week nine after most of the dropped quiz grades are recorded to avoid confusion.
 The assignment group percentages mirror the weighting in the table above.
 Within each assignment group, a percentage is calculated by dividing the total points you earned by the total points possible for all assignments in that group.
 Examples provided below-